Noncommutative rigidity of the moduli stack of stable pointed curves: Proof of the noncommutative rigidity

-Recall that the dimension of cohomology space is invariant under base field extensions.
+In this last section we show \cref{theorem:main theorem of the paper}, the main result of this paper.
+Recall that the dimension of sheaf cohomology is invariant under base field extensions.
 Since the moduli stacks of pointed stable curves are already defined over $ \bQ $, we can and will work over $ \bC $ throughout this section.
+See~\cref{section:introduction} for the structure of this section.